huggingface/swift-coreml-diffusers/README.md

   * ~10s in macOS on MacBook Pro M1 Max (64 GB).
   * ~1 min 15s in iPhone 14 Pro.

+## How to Build

+If you clone or fork this repo, please update `common.xcconfig` with your development team identifier.
+Code signing is required to run on iOS, but it's currently disabled for macOS.

 ## Limitations

 - The UI does not expose a way to configure the scheduler, number of inference steps, or generation seed.
 These are all available in the underlying code.